Escape Rooms: The Bluechip Team Building Day Your Staff Will Invest in.

 Typical team-building activities require employees to strengthen their problem-solving skills.

-It just so happens that the #1 ingredient in an escape game is (you guessed it) problems!
+It just so happens that the #1 ingredient in an escape game is (you guessed it) problems! (or in some cases, zombies)

 The cool thing about escape games is that the puzzles are all related to an imaginative scenario.
 There’s storytelling involved, and completing each challenge moves the group toward a tangible (if imaginary) goal.